pacifics/PassDao/README.md

 - We limit the amount to send to the funding smart contract and if fueled we limit the amount to fund to the Dao for each partner.
 Our first goal is decentralization and we want everyone to be abe to become a shareholder

 - By allowing fundings (public or private) for each step of the project and by limiting the funding amounts, we avoid useless blocked ethers in the Dao.
 It is possible to link a funding proposal with a contractor proposal and that will be completed only if the funding is fueled during a predefined period, otherwise the Dao is not funded and the contractor proposal not completed.
 We use this method for the first Project Manager proposal and the primary funding.
 For the next steps of the project, we can proceed in the same way and with no ether balance in the Dao after the funding.

+- Rewards to the contractors are done with ethers and step by step for each contractor.
+Each new step starts with a new contractor proposal which includes a report about the result of the last proposal.

+- If the work of a contractor allows the development of our project, it should increase the value of Pass reputation tokens which belongs to the Community.
+In this case, there is no need for shareholders to report any revenue from the contractor.

 - Make a proposal will cost board meeting fees.
 In case of funding or Dao rules proposals, the fees return to the creator of the proposal if the quorum is reached.